NoNameTeam-NoNamer/Usage-Ticker-Reloaded/README.md

 A: I won't, since I don't have time.
 However, if you have the ability to do that, feel free to [submit a pull request](https://github.com/NoNameTeam-NoNamer/Usage-Ticker-Reloaded/pulls).

 **Q: Can I change the position/color of the counter?**
-A: Currently you need to modify the source constants (see above).
-A configuration file is planned for a future release.
+A: You can't do it now.
+This function may come in a future version.

 **Q: Does it count items inside shulker boxes and bundles?**
 A: Not yet, but support for that (with a config toggle) is on the roadmap.